pascal-fb-martin/houseportal/README.md

 It is possible to force a different history storage path with the "-log=PATH" command line option.
 This is however not recommended.

+This function consumes the same "--portal-host=NAME" option as houseportal_initialize.
 ```
 void houselog_event (const char *category,
                      const char *object,